NSIS-Dev/Documentation/Includes/WinVer/IsWin7.md

 ## Example

     ${If} ${IsWin7}
-        DetailPrint "Windows 7 or higher"
+        DetailPrint "Running on Windows 7"
     ${Else}
-        DetailPrint "Older than Windows 7"
+        DetailPrint "Not running on Windows 7"
     ${EndIf}

 ## Credits